nethangabrielb/nethangabrielb/README.md

 - currently working on expanding my full-stack development skills
 - always learning and staying up-to-date with modern web technologies
-- interested in modern system designs and scalable architecture
+- interested in modern system designs and scalable software architecture
 - open to collaborations and contributing to interesting projects!

 ## Development Toolkit